-The EPA has undertaken a number of technical assistance and information programs to promote pollution prevention.
-For instance, Region 5 has participated in two major pollution prevention projects; it is also in the process of developing pollution prevention training for federal and state employees, and developing school curricula from kindergarten through to grade 12.
+The EPA has undertaken a number of technical assistance and information material relating to pollution prevention.
+For instance, Region 5 has participated in a two major pollution prevention project,136 in the process of developing pollution prevention training for federal and state employees and development of school curricula from grades kindergarden through to grade 12.

-The Agency has also compiled a resource guide called Pollution Prevention

-Training Opportunities in 1990.
+It has also compiled a resource guide called Pollution Prevention Training Opportunities in 1990.
 The guide includes information on state devised workshops, training courses, and seminars.
 Lists of available pollution prevention sources such as instruction manuals, opportunity assessment materials, and fact sheets are also in the guide.
-The Office of Pollution Prevention also publishes a newsletter on pollution prevention.
+The Office of Pollution Prevention also publishes a newsletter on pollution prevention. £